-(a) Group Insurance Plan
+- (a) Group Insurance Plan

-- (1) Life Insurance three times annual salary (Principal Sum) with a floor of \$20,000. - (2) Accidental Death and Dismemberment -
+- (1) Life Insurance three times annual salary (Principal Sum) with a floor of \$20,000.

+- (2) Accidental Death and Dismemberment -

-Life (in addition to any Life Insurance) The Principal Sum
+Life (in addition to any Life Insurance) the Principal Sum

-Both Hands The Principal Sum
+Both Hands the Principal Sum

-Both Feet The Principal Sum
+Both Feet the Principal Sum

-Entire Sight of Both Eyes The Principal Sum
+Entire Sight of Both Eyes the Principal Sum

-One Hand and One Foot
+One Hand and One Foot the Principal Sum

-One Hand and Entire Sight of One Eye The Principal Sum
+One Hand and Entire Sight of One Eye the Principal Sum

-One Foot and Entire Sight of One Eye The Principal Sum
+One Foot and Entire Sight of One Eye the Principal Sum

-Speech and Hearing The Principal Sum
+Speech and Hearing •

-One Arm Three-Quarters of The Principal Sum
+One Arm three-quarters of the Principal Sum

-One Hand Three-Quarters of The Principal Sum
+One Hand three-quarters of the Principal Sum

-One Foot Two-Thirds of The Principal Sum
+One Foot two-thirds of the Principal Sum

-Entire Sight of One Eye Two-Thirds of The Principal Sum
+Entire Sight of One Eye two-thirds of the Principal Sum

-Speech or Hearing One-Half of The Principal Sum
+Speech or Hearing one-half of the Principal Sum

-Thumb and Index Finger of Either Hand -
+Thumb and Index Finger of Either Hand

-(b) Long-Term Disability - payable after 90 days of disability at a level of 70% of monthly salary to a maximum of \$4,000.
+- (b) Long-Term Disability payable after 90 days of disability at a level of 70% of monthly salary to a maximum of \$4,000.

 - (c) Dental Care Plan

 - (1) Plan "A" and "B", Basic Services

 - diagnostic, preventive, surgical services, etc.

 - 100% reimbursement from the plan.

 - (2) Plan "C" Prosthetic Appliances and crown and bridge procedures

 - 50% co-insurance

 - (3) Plan "D" Orthodontics

-- available to employee and dependents only after patient has been covered continuously for 12 months; maximum lifetime benefits of \$2,500 per patient with 50% co-insurance.
+- available to employee and dependants only after patient has been covered continuously for 12 months; maximum lifetime benefits of \$2,500 per patient with 50% co-insurance.

-(4) OC to purchase a rider for the dental benefit in order to ensure that reimbursement is at the specialist fee guide rates, where applicable.
+- (4) OC to purchase a rider for the dental benefit in order to ensure that reimbursement is at the specialist fee guide rates, where applicable.

 - (d) Medical Care Plan

 - (1) Standard Medical;

 - (2) Medical Supplement.

-(e) The above is provided solely for the purpose of explaining the principal features of the plans.
+- (e) The above is provided solely for the purpose of explaining the principal features of the plans.
 All rights with respect to the benefits of the plans will be governed by the policies issued by the carriers.

-(f) OC agrees to pay 100% of the premiums for the health and welfare plans for employees on regular full-time appointments and eligible employees on non-regular appointments (see Clause 27.2).
-OC shall pay a pro rata portion of the health and welfare benefits for regular part-time employees based upon the percentage of the employee's regular part-time appointment (see Clause 8.6(b)).
+- (f) OC agrees to pay 100% of the premiums for the health and welfare plans for employees on regular full-time appointments and eligible employees on non-regular appointments (see Clause 27.2).
+OC shall pay a pro rata portion of the health and welfare benefits for regular part-time employees based upon the percentage of the employee's regular part-time appointment (see Clause 8.6[b]).

-(g) OC agrees that the benefits under this article shall not be less than those provided by the plans in effect under Clause 20.01 of the 1978-79 Collective Agreement.
+- (g) OC agrees that the benefits under this article shall not be less than those provided by the plans in effect under Clause 20.01 of the 1978-79 collective agreement.

-(h) Optical Coverage
+- (h) Optical Coverage

 \$300 maximum coverage for each insured individual during a 24 month period.
+Effective January 1, 2019, vision care coverage shall be increased to \$500 every two years.